Petrol price in Dubai

-- Prices are for 95-octane gasoline, or "Special" as it's called at the pump.
+Prices for 95-octane gasoline, or "Special" as it's called at the pump.

-- As of August 2010, petrol price in Oman for "Special" is about AED 1.14 per liter (US$0.31) which means residents in Al Ain and Hatta can travel to nearby Oman petrol stations (Al Maha, BP, Shell) for a cheaper tank of gas.
+- As of August 2010, petrol price in Oman for "Special" is about AED 1.14 per liter (US$0.31) which means residents in Al Ain and Hatta can travel to nearby Oman petrol stations (Al Maha, BP, Shell) for a cheaper tank of gas, however non-GCC Al Ain residents cannot use the border crossings in Al Ain city.

 - Media reports in August 2010 said an increase was expected at after Eid Al Fitr at the end of Ramadan in the UAE.